openstax/napkin-notes/kevin/160921_biglearnApis/api_usage.md

 * research parameters (especially the `k-ago map`)
 * the `course`'s `ecosystem maps`

-All SPEs will ultimate come from the `assignment`'s associated `ecosystem`
+All SPEs will ultimately come from the `assignment`'s associated `ecosystem`
 (which might not the the `course`'s current `ecosystem`).

 SPEs will (initially) be chosen from the appropriate `exercise pools` using the PE algorithm.

+Once `Tutor` adds the SPEs to an `assignment`, it should send the updated `assignment` to `Biglearn`.
+This will allow `Biglearn`
+to update excluded `exercises` and stop calculating SPEs for the given `assignment`.

 ### Personalized Exercises